arungudelli/angularjswiki/content/en/material/menu/index.md

 ```

-For this demo purpose, I am assinging values in the constructor.
+I am assinging mat menu item values in the constructor.

 This menu list item data may come from observable as well.

-And in component HTML file using `*ngFor` we can generate menu list items as shown below.
+And in component HTML file using `*ngFor` we can create menu list items as shown below.

 ```
 <mat-toolbar>